Frequently asked questions¶

 run call.
 Forcing use of an explicit

-pseudo-terminal usually tricks these kinds of programs into behaving and
+pseudo-terminal usually tricks these kinds of programs into writing prompts to

 IOError: Inappropriate ioctl for device when I run commands!¶